Kudumbashree: Kudumbashree Community Network

+Kudumbashree Auxiliary Groups

+Out of the total NHG members, women between 18 and 40 years of age constitute 10% only.
+The limitations including giving membership only to one member per family, have been a reason for this.
+Because of this, a greater percentage of young women failed to get directly benefited out of the various programmes being implemented through Kudumbashree.
+As a solution, Kudumbashree formulated Auxiliary Groups and now the young women are offered an opportunity to become part of these Auxiliary Groups.
+The project aims at ensuring the social, cultural and livelihood upliftment of young women.

+Kudumbashree Special NHGs

+To ensure the social inclusion of the side-lined transgender community, Kudumbashree had also started special NHGs for transgenders and they are given an opportunity to find a steady livelihood of their own and lead a dignified life in the society.

+Kudumbashree also associates with the Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS) in Kerala.

+Kudumbashree National Resource Organisation

-Subsequently, Kudumbashree NRO signed Memorandums of Understanding (MoUs) with 9 States (Assam, Bihar, Gujarat, Jharkhand, Karnataka, Maharashtra, Odisha, Rajasthan and Sikkim) to provide technical and implementation support to their State Rural Livelihood Missions (SRLMs) for the adaption of Kudumbashree’s best practices.
+After its formation in 2012, the Kudumbashree NRO signed Memorandum of Understanding (MoUs) with 9 States (Assam, Bihar, Gujarat, Jharkhand, Karnataka, Maharashtra, Odisha, Rajasthan and Sikkim) to provide technical and implementation support to their State Rural Livelihood Missions (SRLMs) for the adaptation of Kudumbashree's best practices.
 Kudumbashree NRO provides assistance to States in undertaking pilot interventions under the Enterprises project and Panchayati Raj Institutions – Community Based Organisations (PRI-CBO) Convergence Project.

 The Enterprises project identifies individuals from local communities and trains them for 6–9 months to form a cadre of community professionals called Micro-Enterprise Consultants (MEC).
 MEC are expected to provide hand holding support and capacity building services primarily to women entrepreneurs from rural areas in exchange for a fee.
 The Enterprises project is in the pilot phase in select districts of 7 States - Bihar, Gujarat, Jharkhand, Karnataka, Maharashtra, Rajasthan and Sikkim.

 The PRI-CBO Convergence project identifies individuals from local communities and trains them to form a cadre of community professionals called Local Resource Groups (LRG).
 LRG are expected to work with community institutions and local governments to improve the efficiency and reach of poor centric programmes, promote participatory planning and inculcate democratic consciousness in local communities.
 The PRI-CBO Convergence project is in the pilot phase in select blocks of 7 States – Assam, Jharkhand, Karnataka, Maharashtra, Odisha, Rajasthan and Sikkim.

-In 2015, Kudumbashree NRO entered into collaborations with Ethiopia and South Africa to provide support for the adaption of Kudumbashree’s best practices in these countries.
+In 2015, Kudumbashree NRO entered into collaborations with Ethiopia and South Africa to provide support for the adaptation of Kudumbashree's best practices in these countries.